UnifiedPush/specifications/specifications/android.md

 ## General

-All extras typed String MUST be UTF-8 encoded.
+* All extras typed String MUST be UTF-8 encoded.
+* All required extras MUST be non-null.

 ## Distributor Application